Healsens

 Assessing Exercises

 DHEA (Aldred et al. 2009; Cumming et al. 1986) and DHEA-S (Tremblay et al. 2004) have been shown to increase in response to active exercise.
+Paying attention to how your body feels during workouts is a practical way to adjust intensity.
+A higher level of cortisol and/or a lower level of DHEA-S may indicate significant physical stress.
+This can be valuable information for assessing whether the workout is sufficiently intense or if a lighter approach is needed to prevent overtraining.
 However, resistance training showed a stronger increase compared to endurance training (Tremblay et al. 2004).
 It’s also worth noting that trained and untrained people can cause different hormonal responses to exercise.
-So, untrained people experienced more significant increases in DHEA and cortisol levels1920.
-Such result was observed in both young people and people over 60 years old21.
+So, untrained people experienced more significant increases in DHEA and cortisol levels1718.
+Such result was observed in both young people and people over 60 years old19.

 How to define intensity of exercise?